 Deliciously, red velvet.
 You know I love red velvet as I devoted a whole board in Pinterest to it.
 You’ll love it.

 Make these red velvet cheesecake cupcakes and do use good vanilla.

 For this recipe, you need the red velvet cake batter.
-Use your own or the red velvet cake recipe from here.
+Use your own or just half this red velvet cake recipe here.

 I had to stop by and tell you I was so glad you shared this recipe at our #ShineaSpotlightSaturday Linky Party.
 These look so easy to make and the story behind them is wonderful.
 Be sure to stop by this Saturday and share another great post! –Deb at DialMforMoms.com

 I can’t eat chicken and cheese together (like chicken alfredo or chicken pizza) or chicken w/any type of tomato based product (ketchup, marinara, spaghetti sauce).
 Separately – these items are fine, but togehter…ICK!
 I’m sick thinking about it!

 That makes me think if ham in macaroni and cheese.
 I get sick thinking about it.
 Funny, how strong our reactions can be with just the thought of certain foods.
 I don’t do chicken pizza either and I don’t like any kind of chicken in pasta.

 Ooh I have some of that vanilla bean paste and it’s wonderful!
 Interesting to read about your no-go food combos too Angela!
 I find it hard to relate to people that don’t care about food.
 It’s something to look forward to every day.
 Although I did marry one (but it’s my life’s work to convert him 😉 ).

 These look delectable!
 I see vanilla in the cream cheese but not in the recipe, how much goes in?
 Really looking forward to making these…and eating them